-- Demonstrate an ability to use the latest scientific evidence to inform clinical reasoning and judgment.
+- Demonstrate an ability to use the latest scientific evidence to inform clinical reasoning and problem solving.

-- Demonstrate medical, behavioral, and social science knowledge needed to promote health, evaluation, and management of patient presentations across the lifespan.
+- Demonstrate medical, behavioral, clinical, and technical skills needed to promote health, evaluation, and management of patient presentations across the lifespan.

 - Recognize one’s own personal biases, work to overcome them, and do not allow them to affect the delivery of quality patient care.